rohit12crj/Study-Notes/Jenkins/notes.md

-14. How do you integrate Jenkins with Vault?

-Vault plugin

-Dynamic secret injection

-No secrets stored in Jenkins

-15. How do you implement RBAC in Jenkins?
+How do you implement RBAC in Jenkins?
 Role Strategy Plugin
 Folder-based permissions
 LDAP / SSO integration